LMI Optimization Based Multirate Steady-State Kalman Filter Design: Acknowledgment

 \section{Acknowledgment}

-The authors acknowledge the use of Claude (Anthropic) for improving the readability and language clarity of the manuscript, and for technical verification of mathematical expressions.
+The author acknowledges the use of Claude (Anthropic) for improving the readability and language clarity of the manuscript, and for technical verification of mathematical expressions.
 Specifically, Claude was used to refine the English expression in the Introduction and Literature Review, and to check dimensional consistency and numerical accuracy of equations.
-All technical content, research methodology, results, and conclusions are entirely the authors' own work.
+All technical content, research methodology, results, and conclusions are entirely the author's own work.